Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > **📋 Process Flow - Follow these steps in order:**
 >
 > ```
-> 1. 🎯 IDENTIFY → What specific problem does this solve?
-> 2. 📝 CLARIFY → Explain the problem in simple, jargon-free terms
+> 1. 🔄 SYNTHESIZE → Ingest context from Product Summary (Sec 2.2) and user input.
+> 2. 🎯 DEFINE PROBLEM → Abstract the "what" and "why" into a clear Problem Statement.
-> 3. 💡 ARTICULATE → Define the unique value this solution provides
+> 3. 💡 FORMULATE VALUE → Define the "how" and "benefit" as a compelling Value Proposition.
-> 4. ✅ VALIDATE → Ensure clarity for non-technical stakeholders
+> 4. ✅ VALIDATE → Ensure the Problem and Value are distinct and logically linked.
-> 5. 📤 PRESENT → Output in clear, concise format
+> 5. 📤 PRESENT → Output the two distinct narrative blocks.
 > ```
 >
 > **🔧 Detailed Steps:**
 >
+> - **Context Synthesis:** Your primary source of truth is the `Product Summary` from Section 2.2.
+Use the user's input for this section as supplementary detail.
+> - **Problem Statement Generation:**
-> - 🎯 Identify the core problem being solved (what pain point or challenge?)
+>     - Analyze the synthesized context to identify the core pain point or challenge this project addresses.
-> - 📝 Explain this problem using everyday language, avoiding technical jargon
+>     - Articulate this problem in 1-2 sentences.
+The language MUST be clear, concise, and understandable to a non-technical stakeholder (e.g., a project manager or business analyst).
+>     - Frame the problem in terms of the user's or business's need, not the technical implementation.
+> - **Value Proposition Generation:**
+>     - Based on the Problem Statement, define how this project provides a unique and effective solution.
-> - 💡 Articulate the specific value this solution delivers (what benefit or outcome?)
+>     - Articulate this value in 1-2 sentences, focusing on the primary benefit or outcome for the user.
-> - 🔍 Ensure the value proposition is unique and differentiated
+>     - The value proposition must directly address the problem you defined.
-> - ✅ Test clarity by asking: "Would a non-technical person understand this?"
 >
 > **✅ Validation Requirements:**
 >
-> - 🔍 Problem statement is specific and concrete (not abstract or vague)
+> - The `Problem Statement` and `Value Proposition` MUST be two distinct, non-overlapping blocks of text.
+> - The `Value Proposition` must offer a clear solution or benefit directly related to the `Problem Statement`.
-> - 📝 Language is accessible to non-technical stakeholders
+> - The language used MUST avoid technical jargon and be accessible to a business audience.
-> - 💡 Value proposition clearly connects to the identified problem
-> - 🎯 Focus remains on WHAT problem is solved and WHY it matters
+> - The content MUST be consistent with the `Product Summary` defined in Section 2.2.

 #### Output Format

+**Mandatory Structure - Present in this exact order:**

-**Problem Statement:**
+1.  **Problem Statement:**

-(Clearly explain what specific problem or challenge this solves, using everyday language that anyone can understand)
+    *(A clear, jargon-free explanation of the specific problem, pain point, or challenge this project is designed to solve.)*

+    *Example:*
+    > Finance and DevOps teams often struggle to attribute rising cloud costs to specific projects or teams.
+Without clear visibility into resource consumption, budgets are difficult to forecast and control, leading to significant and unexpected operational expenses.

-**Value Proposition:**
+2.  **Value Proposition:**

-(Describe the unique benefit or outcome this solution provides, focusing on why it matters to users)
+    *(A concise statement describing the unique benefit this project delivers to solve the stated problem.)*

+    *Example:*
+    > This tool provides engineers with an on-demand command-line interface to instantly generate detailed cost-attribution reports.
+It empowers teams to take ownership of their spending and provides leadership with the actionable data needed to manage cloud resources effectively.

 ---